The giraffe is the tallest land animal in the world. A male stands up to 5.5m high, and weighs nearly 2 tonnes.

 Species: Giraffa camelopardalis

 The giraffe’s Latin name is derived from its Roman name ‘camelopards’.
 Ancient Romans thought giraffes resembled camels with leopards’ spots!
-The English name ‘giraffe’ is derived from the Italian name giraffe, from the Arabic word ‘ziraafa’, which means an ‘assemblage of animals’.
+The English name ‘giraffe’ is derived from the Arabic word ‘ziraafa’, which means an ‘assemblage of animals’.
 Nine subspecies of giraffe exist in Africa, with distinctive markings and colouring.
-A giraffe’s patchy coat is believed to have evolved as a camouflage, helping an animal to blend into its background when feeding amongst trees.
+A giraffe’s patchwork coat is believed to have evolved as a camouflage, helping an animal to blend into its background when feeding amongst trees.

 The awe-inspiring giraffe is truly unique and unmistakable.
 These gentle, gigantic animals have a fragile beauty, but their elongated, seemingly spindly legs are extremely strong and can move a giraffe at over 50km per hour and can kick with great force.